bahrus/xtal-element/README.md

 Many component libraries prominently support some ability to render repeating content as part of the native syntax.  xtal-element likes the idea Polymer pioneered -- use web components to do this.
 There are a number of high quality repeating web components, from Polymer, Vaadin, and others.

-One such web component confirmed to be compatible with xtal-element is [ib-id](https://github.com/bahrus/ib-id).
+One looping web component confirmed to be compatible with xtal-element is [ib-id](https://github.com/bahrus/ib-id).
 It builds on xtal-element, so another happy feature is the additional footprint from using ib-id is ~400b.
+It differs from other repeating elements, in that it doesn't support internal markup within each iteration loop -- instead promoting the idea that that markup should be encapsulated inside a web component -- here is a place where we would really benefit from a ceremony-free way of rapidly creating web components.

 ### Conditional / Lazy Display?